Arachni/arachni/README.md

 You can run `rake spec` to run **all** specs or you can run them selectively using the following:

-    rake spec:core            # for the core libraries rake spec:modules         # for the modules
+    rake spec:core            # for the core libraries rake spec:checks         # for the checks
     rake spec:plugins         # for the plugins
     rake spec:reports         # for the reports
     rake spec:path_extractors # for the path extractors